HomeArticle

 However, this was just the beginning.

-In the technology industry, there is a default rule: after being the first to achieve mass production, one usually needs a stable output volume and a real flagship - level product with a substantial lead to confirm the final step of reaching the peak.
+In the technology industry, there has always been an established rule: after the first mass production, stable shipment volume and a real flagship - level product with a significant lead are usually required to confirm the final step of reaching the top.

 The goal was set.
 Next, TCL upgraded and overcame challenges step by step in these three core directions.